-Public hearings conducted by the Township concerning the renewal of municipal consent herein granted to the company were held after proper public notice pursuant to the terms and conditions of the Act and the regulations of the Board adopted pursuant thereto.
+Public hearings conducted by the Township concerning the renewal of municipal consent herein granted to the company, were held during regularly scheduled public meetings of the Township Council between December of 2016 and March of 2017, after proper public notice pursuant to the terms and conditions of the Act and the regulations of the Board adopted pursuant thereto.
 Said hearings, having been fully open to the public, and the Township, having received at said public hearings all comments regarding the qualifications of the company to receive this renewal of municipal consent, the Township hereby finds that the company possesses the necessary legal, technical, character, financial and other qualifications and that the company's operating and construction arrangements are adequate and feasible.
-While the municipality has received some complaints alleging insufficient quality of service, the municipality nevertheless believes it is in the public interest to renew the company's municipal consent.

-Pursuant to the terms and conditions of the Act, the company shall, during each year of operation under the consent granted herein, pay to the Township 2% of the gross revenues from all recurring charges in the nature of subscription fees paid by subscribers for cable television reception service in the Township or any higher amount permitted by the Act or otherwise allowable by law, whichever is greater.
-The company shall, on or before the 25th day of January each year, or such other date as may be designated by regulation of the Board of Public Utilities, file with the chief fiscal officer of the Township a statement verifying the company's gross revenues from all recurring charges in the nature of subscription fees paid by subscribers for cable television reception service in the Township.
+Pursuant to the terms and conditions of the Act, N.J.S.A.
+48:5A-30, the company shall, during each year of operation under the consent granted herein, pay to the municipality 2% of the gross revenues from all recurring charges in the nature of subscription fees paid by subscribers for cable television reception service in the municipality or any higher amount permitted by the Act or otherwise allowable by law.
+The current fee is 3.5% of the company's gross revenues, as defined under N.J.S.A.
+48:5A-3x, pursuant to N.J.S.A.
+48:5A-30d.

-The consent granted under this chapter to the renewal of the franchise shall apply to the entirety of the Township and any property subsequently annexed thereto.
+The consent granted under this chapter for the renewal of the franchise shall apply to the entirety of the Township and any property subsequently annexed hereto.

 The company shall be required to proffer service along any public right-of-way to any person's residence or business located in all areas of the franchise territory as described herein, at tariffed rates for standard and nonstandard installations.